 Solar panels are also a great way to preserve and cut down on your generator use as well as extend on your RV’s battery life.
 You can switch between using your generator and power stored through your solar panels.

 Aside from that, solar panels are also for those who are eco-conscious.
 Since you are just utilizing solar, you are not harming nor damaging your environment.
 It’s also quite cost-effective since you can only save on money and electricity in the long-run.

 How Does It Work

 Solar panels usually have the following parts or components.
 You have the panel itself, a charge controller, batteries, and an inverter.

 The solar panel is responsible for collecting and converting solar energy.
 Depending on its type, panels can receive an ample amount of solar energy for your RV’s needs.
 Once it’s collected, the panel’s photovoltaic cells then convert the solar energy into DC.
-For the best results, it’s best to use several solar panels for a faster charge.
+For the top-tier results, it’s top-rated to use several solar panels for a faster charge.

 Electricity then flows into the solar charge controller.
 Many users consider this as an essential part since it prevents your battery from overcharging.

 When the battery is low, the controller sends an ample amount of current to replenish its charge.
 Once it’s full, the controller limits the amount of electricity flowing to your batteries to prevent it from overcharging.
 There are several types in the market: one- or two-stage controllers or the modern pulse width modulated controllers.

 The third part is your battery, which stores electricity for later use.
 Common types include AGM batteries, gel batteries, and lithium batteries.
 Many users tend to purchase lithium batteries since they are the most efficient among the three.

 How many batteries you need depends on your RV’s energy consumption.
 As such, you will need to ascertain how many appliances and gadgets you are planning to run.